Historic Navigation

 Reefs as Shipping Hazards

-Beginning in the fifteenth century, European exploration and colonization of the Americas brought increasing numbers of voyagers along the shores of the Florida Keys and within the reach of the treacherous coral reefs that bounded the western side of the Florida Straits.
+Beginning in the 15th century, European exploration and colonization of the Americas brought increasing numbers of voyagers along the shores of the Florida Keys and within the reach of the treacherous coral reefs that bounded the western side of the Straits of Florida.
 The next several centuries saw the ruin of hundreds of vessels transiting this seaway.
-Even in calm weather sailing vessels of this period were at the mercy of the Gulf Stream; the incredibly strong current pushed ships onto the reef when wind conditions were unfavorable.
+Even in calm weather, sailing vessels of this period were at the mercy of the Gulf Stream; the incredibly strong current pushed ships onto the reef when wind conditions were unfavorable.
 The Colonial Period brought more ships through this corridor as trade routes connected the New World colonies.
-Reefs such as Looe (1744), Fowey (1748), and Carysfort (1771) all bear the names of British warships that ran afoul of their sharp calcareous coral skeletons.
-Even highly skilled Royal Navy navigators with the best charts and navigation instruments available at that time lost their vessels to Keys’ coral reefs.
+British warships Looe (1744), Fowey (1748), and Carysfort (1771) all contributed their names to Florida Keys reefs after grounding on their sharp calcareous coral skeletons.
+Even highly skilled Royal Navy navigators with the best charts and navigation instruments available at that time lost their vessels to Keys coral reefs.

 Improving Maritime Commerce